faisalfs10x/faisalfs10x.github.io/_posts/2020-03-22-htbPostman.md

 After that we can SSH into redis user on the box.
 ![alt text](https://github.com/faisalfs10x/faisalfs10x.github.io/blob/master/asset/htbwriteup/linux/postman/4.png)

 However, we could not read `user.txt` yet.
-We need to escalate to `Matt` user.
+We need to escalate to `Matt` user first.
 ![alt text](https://github.com/faisalfs10x/faisalfs10x.github.io/blob/master/asset/htbwriteup/linux/postman/5.png)

 While doing enumeration, we found `id_rsa.bak` file in `/opt` that is an id_rsa backup for user Matt.